BilalAhmed-Dev/LeaderBoard/readme.md

   - Note Make sure to have user access role assignment and user access administrator assignment in AD to avoid permission errors
   - ACR Script [Link](https://github.com/jaydestro/aks-acr-all-in-one)

-- Get the Azure repostory dns name
+- Get the Azure repository DNS name

 ```
 az acr list --resource-group myResourceGroup --query "[].{acrLoginServer:loginServer}" --output table
 ```

-- Update all the K8s images urls in the deployment file
+- Update all the K8s images URLs in the deployment file
-- For this steps you will need to tag and push the images, if you are unable to do this using azure cli you can run docker compose locally then tag and push the images
+- For these steps, you will need to tag and push the images, if you are unable to do this using azure CLI you can run docker-compose locally then tag and push the images

   - docker tag nodejs-redis-docker_backend:v1 <acrLoginServer>/ nodejs-redis-docker_backend:v1
   - docker tag nodejs-redis-docker_frontendv1 <acrLoginServer>/ nodejs-redis-docker_frontend:v1